- Our Offer

 Signatories for contract agreement will always be at Director level within both organisations and no contractual agreement can be agreed between Skills Training UK and another organisation without Board approval and a Directors signature.

-Skills Training UK has set a basic management fee of 20% which has been applied across all contracts commenced within the 2016/17 academic year and will continue to be applied in the 2017/18 academic year.
-The percentage of funding retained by Skills Training UK is used to recover the costs associated with the management of sub-contracted provision; the following is a non-exhaustive list of support provided to all members of our Supply Chain
+Skills Training UK has set a gross margin of 20% which has been applied across all contracts commenced within the 2016/17 academic year and will continue to be applied in the 2017/18 academic year.
+The margin retained by Skills Training UK is used to recover the costs associated with the supporting Supply Chain Partners; the following is a non-exhaustive list of support provided to all members of our Supply Chain

 - Regular support and engagement with Supply Chain Partners through the Operations Manager for the relevant contract

-- Regular support with delivery and quality through engagement with the Continuous Improvement Team of Skills Training UK, including observation of teaching and learning, file quality, and compliance monitoring
+- Regular support with delivery and quality through engagement with the Quality Team of Skills Training UK, including observation of teaching and learning, file quality, and compliance monitoring

 - Access to the Data Management Performance Team with Skills Training UK who are responsible for the processing and maintenance of claims data